A strong password is your first line of defense against intruders and imposters.

 Make the password at least 8 characters long.
 The longer the better.
 Longer passwords are harder for thieves to crack.

 Include numbers, capital letters and symbols.
 Consider using a $ instead of an S or a 1 instead of an L, or including an & or % – but note that $1ngle is NOT a good password.
 Password thieves are onto this.
-But Mf$1avng (short for “My friend Sam is a very nice guy) is an excellent password.
+But Mf$J1ravng (short for “My friend Sam Jones is really a very nice guy) is an excellent password.

 Don’t use dictionary words: If it’s in the dictionary, there is a chance someone will guess it.
 There’s even software that criminals use that can guess words used in dictionaries.